Apricot Streusel Tart

-- Remove the pastry dough from the refrigerator.
-Dust your work surface with icing sugar and gently roll out the dough until it is about 3-4 mm (1/8 inch) thick and 24-25 cm in diameter.
-Carefully wrap the dough around the rolling pin and place it into a 22 cm x 4 cm tart pan.
+- Sweet shortcrust pastry: Gently roll the dough out until it is about 3-4 mm (1/8 inch) thick and 26 cm in diameter.
+Carefully roll the dough around the rolling pin and place it into a 23cm (9 inch) tart tin.

 - Gently press the dough into the corners and up the sides.
-There should only be a little overhang on the edges.
-Leave this hanging for now and place it in the freezer for 10 minutes or the fridge for 30 minutes to rest again.
-This will help to avoid the dough shrinking when baking.
+There will be some overhang on the edges.
+Leave this hanging for now and place it in the freezer or or the fridge for 30 minutes to rest.

 - Streusel topping: If you have a food processor, place the flour, butter and spices into the bowl and process, using the steel blade, until crumbs begin to form.
 Then add the oats.To make it by hand, place the flour in a bowl and use your fingertips to work the butter into the flour to create a fine crumb mix.
 Then add the sugar, spices and oats.

 - Blind baking the tart shell: After 30 minutes, remove from the fridge and trim the top edge with a knife and prick the base with a fork.